 The ULTIMATE Guide to Koh Mak, Thailand

-Koh Mak is a beautiful little undeveloped island mid-way between the already popular Koh Chang and the growing in popularity Kod Kood.
+Koh Mak is a beautiful little undeveloped island between the popular Koh Chang and the growing in popularity Kod Kood.
 If you have been looking for an island that takes you back to the days before tourism boomed in Thailand, this is your pick.

 Much of the island (approximately 90%) is covered in coconut plantations.
 Don’t go expecting jungle-clad mountains with hidden waterfalls here.
 And, unlike Ko Chang and Koh Kood, there are also no inland rivers on Koh Mak.
 However, don’t let that disappoint!
 What Koh Mak lacks in jungle, it more than makes up for with beautiful beaches and its super authentic vibe.